 This is a real psychological phenomenon, known as the ‘Internal Locus of Evaluation.’

-In my quest to understand just why so many of us (oh, did you think I was alone in my neuroses?) seem to depend on external forces to bolster our own self-image, I did a spot of Googling and I stumbled upon this guy, Carl Rogers, and his concept of the Internal Locus of Evaluation (less catchy than cold vs. warm-blooded animals granted).
+In my quest to understand just why so many of us seem to depend on external forces to bolster our own self-image, I did a spot of Googling and I stumbled upon this guy, Carl Rogers, and his concept of the Internal Locus of Evaluation (less catchy than cold vs. warm-blooded animals granted).

 If you have an external locus of evaluation, you do depend on outside validation.
 Rogers suggested that if an individual has an external locus of evaluation then they could actually fail to self-actualise (to realise their true talent and potential) because the need for positive regard and approval from others can actually overtake a person’s desire to grow and better oneself.

-To give a real life example (and make it all about me once again), I learnt that by looking good, I got positive feedback from my peers, and so I continued to base my self-image on other people’s opinions of me.
+To give a real life example, I learnt that by looking good, I got positive feedback from my peers, and so I continued to base my self-image on other people’s opinions of me.
 Therefore you, reading this now, have the power to make me feel like a walking goddess or a disgusting swamp monster with only a few words.

 And that’s pretty scary and not at all healthy.